Werner Koch (pastor)

-Werner Koch (26 December 1910 – 31 July 1994) was a German pastor, evangelical-reformist theologian and journalist.
+Werner Koch (26 December 1910 – 31 July 1994) was a German pastor, evangelical-reformed theologian and journalist.
 Through his early involvement with the Confessing Church ("Bekennende Kirche") he came to wider prominence as an opponent of the Nazi government, spending time in Sachsenhausen concentration camp.

 Biography

 Early years

 Werner Koch was born in Bielefeld.
 On leaving school he moved on to study Lutheran Theology at Marburg, Tübingen, Paris and finally (and most intensively) Bonn.
 At Bonn he formed a firm friendship with his professor, the influential scholar-theologian Karl Barth.
 He was still an undergraduate student in July 1931 when he first met Dietrich Bonhoeffer.
 Like Barth and Bonhoeffer, Werner Koch was hugely critical of the political developments in Germany during the early 1930s.
 After several years of intensifying political polarisation and parliamentary paralysis, the Nazis took power in January 1933 and moved quickly to transform Germany into a one-party dictatorship.